https://en.wikipedia.org/wiki/International_sanctions_during_the_Russo-Ukrainian_War

 • 45% of key commodities (oil, gas, iron ore, rare earths).

-• 58% of world food production.
+• 58% of global food production.

-(Data courtesy Swen Lorenz)
+(Data courtesy of Swen Lorenz)

 "International politics is never about democracy or human rights.
 It's about the interests of states.
 Remember that, no matter what they tell you."